Ayam Masak Merah

 • Salt

-• Turmeric – Gives the chicken a beautiful golden color.
+• Turmeric – Gives the chicken a beautiful golden yellow color.

 • Oil